cheese1/medusawiki/Frequently-Asked-Questions.md

 ## Frequently Asked Questions & Answers (FAQ)

+**Where are the LOG files?**

+It's inside SickRage folder /SickRage/Logs/sickrage.log

+Note: Synology users can use WinSCP to gain access/browse to the root where the Sickrage log is located.
+          /volume1/@appstore/sickbeard-custom/var/Logs/sickrage.log

 **Does SickRage support NAS hardware?**

 Yes.
 There are pre-built NAS versions of Sickbeard: